 “The relationship between the Racial Justice Task Force and the Edmundites should be apparent to any person who knows not only the Edmundite’s history of social justice, but also their particular involvement with attaining civil rights for African Americans in this country,” said Margaret Bass, special assistant to the president for diversity and inclusion.
 “Edmundites have long been involved in the racial justice movement.
 Our connection is historic and essential.”

 This dissertation research and writing fellowship has a one-year term with an option to renew for a second year if the scholar, and department in which the scholar is housed, agree to the renewal.
 While the primary work of the fellows is completion of the dissertation, each fellow will teach one course per term and present a lecture.

-The newly created “Edmundite Graduate Fellows’ Program for African American Scholars at Saint Michael’s College” is a tribute to the work the Edmundites have done, but it also gives visibility to Saint Michael’s College as well.
+The newly created “Edmundite Graduate Fellows’ Program at Saint Michael’s College” is a tribute to the work the Edmundites have done, but it also gives visibility to Saint Michael’s College as well.
 “Most important, however, is the hope that the program will bring African American scholars to campus,” Bass said.